clvnkhr/immutable-defaults/README.md

 No dependencies.

 In order to use various type hints we require Python >=3.12.
-For older versions there are other packages (Sorry.
-See Prior Art section below)

 ## How to install